varshavkumar12345/Phoenix_GW2/README.md

 2. Score the article’s credibility using a local Ollama `llama3` model and a structured prompt.
 3. Return the score, reasoning, and an excerpt of the extracted article to the browser UI at `/`.

-The repository also contains a Scrapy crawler and ChromaDB embedding script (legacy RAG flow), but the current app path centers on the credibility endpoint.
+The repository also contains a Scrapy crawler and ChromaDB embedding script (legacy RAG flow).

 ## Requirements